rmcsharry/hq-api/README.md

 * A running Docker environment

 #### Certificates
+*The following step is needed only if you plan to develop against the HQ Trust Outlook Add-In.*

 The HQ Trust [Outlook Add-in](https://github.com/HQTrust/hq-outlook-addin) requires the API to be exposed via SSL also when running in development.
 That is because the add-in runs as an `iframe` in context of the [Outlook Web App](https://outlook.live.com) which is of course enforcing https.

 You can use mkcert in order to create such certificate on your system: